AdamHuserka/bachelor-thesis/README.md

 You can use for example https://imagetostl.com/convert/file/stl/to/obj.

 Meshes need to be also in the .OBJ format as iGibson cannot parse shapes from the .STL format.

+Testing scripts can be found in the testing_scripts directory.